swillis/design-club/_job_listings/deliveroo-senior-product-designer.md

 <br><br>
 ### DC: Who does well in your company?
-Something we value very deeply is intellectual humility - having a consciousness of the limits of one’s knowledge, being willing to be proven wrong, listening to and engaging with other people’s viewpoints, even if you disagree with them.<br><br>
+Something we value very deeply is intellectual humility &mdash; having a consciousness of the limits of one’s knowledge, being willing to be proven wrong, listening to and engaging with other people’s viewpoints, even if you disagree with them.<br><br>

 As an extremely fast growing company, we often have to make compromises in order to move quickly.
 So great communication skills are key here, as is the ability to execute quickly and pragmatically.